 Infrastructure describes the built assets that allow a country to function, such as roads, railways, ports, airports, communication systems, electricity and drinking water distribution networks.
-The Ministry of Planning’s National Strategic Development Plan 2014-2018 (NSDP) outlines the country’s current infrastructure assets and strategy.1 (A draft of the NSDP 2019–2023 has been released, but as of April 2019 a final version had not been published.)
+The Ministry of Planning’s National Strategic Development Plan 2014-2018 (NSDP) outlined the country’s current infrastructure assets and strategy.1 (A draft of the NSDP 2019–2023 has been released, but as of April 2019 a final version had not been published.)
 The Ministry of Public Work and Transport is responsible for implementing the national policy concerning construction of all public works, including roads, bridges, ports, railways and waterways.

 In 2006, a US$143 million rehabilitation project was launched by the Cambodian government with the support of a number of external funders.
-The southern line project was completed and opened to freight operations in August 2013.5 By early 2016 it was being used to transport fuel, coal, cement and container shipments, and passenger services began in 2016.6
+The southern line project was completed and opened to freight operations in August 2013.12 By early 2016 it was being used to transport fuel, coal, cement and container shipments, and passenger services began in that same year.13

-However, resettlement problems,7 cost overruns, flooding and construction quality issues caused delays to the northern line work.
-In July 2015, the government allocated a further $33 million to complete repairs to the northern line by 2017, after project partners ADB and AusAID declined requests to provide more funding.8
+However, resettlement problems,14 cost overruns, flooding and construction quality issues caused delays to the northern line work.
+In July 2015, the government allocated a further $33 million to complete repairs to the northern line by 2017, after project partners ADB and AusAID declined requests to provide more funding.15

-Royal Railway currently holds a 30-year concession to operate Cambodia’s railways.
+Royal Railway was granted an exclusive 30-year concession to operate Cambodia’s railways.

-The government has also expressed an intention of building further new rail networks and Thailand, Japan and China have all expressed interest in working on projects to expand rail services through Cambodia.9
+The government has also expressed an intention of building further new rail networks and Thailand, Japan and China have all expressed interest in working on projects to expand rail services through Cambodia.17

-The length of waterways in Cambodia is about 1,750 km, of which around about 850 km are navigable in the dry season.10
+The length of waterways in Cambodia is about 1,750 km, of which around about 850 km are navigable in the dry season.18

 The Phnom Penh Port is the original river port in Phnom Penh city, 330 km from the sea.
 Ships loading here can serve international destinations such as Singapore.
 The small seaports at Koh Kong and Kampot are used by comparatively small vessels.
 River ports such as the one at Kampong Cham are used for domestic vessels only.

-Cambodia has three international airports, at Phnom Penh, Siem Reap and Sihanoukville, although the latter has very few international flights.
+Cambodia currently has three international airports, at Phnom Penh, Siem Reap and Sihanoukville, although the last has significantly fewer international flights than the first two.
 The airports are managed by Cambodia Airports, which is owned by the French company Vinci (70%) and the Malaysian-Cambodia joint venture, Muhibbah Masteron Cambodia (30%).

 The State Secretariat of Civil Aviation is responsible for managing and developing Cambodia’s civil aviation.

-There were 51 radio stations in Cambodia in 2013, and a 2010 survey found that 41 percent of Cambodian households had a radio.29
+There were 51 radio stations in Cambodia in 2013, and a 2010 survey found that 41 percent of Cambodian households had a radio.46

 Cambodia’s capital, Phnom Penh, consumes 90% of the country’s electricity.
 Expansion of power distribution lines to rural areas—home to approximately 80% of the population—has been limited but is now quickly going ahead.48 In 2013, only 22.5% of Cambodian households had access to electricity,49 but by 2017 68% of homes were provided with some form of electricity.50

-While there is potable water distribution in Phnom Penh and other cities, an estimated 4 million Cambodians do not have access to safe water.35 Arsenic contamination is a risk in the water supplies of an estimated 1,600 villages and in parts of Phnom Penh.36 NSDP 2014–2018 has targets for better access to improved drinking water for the rural population, from 44.2 percent in 2013 to 60 percent in 2018.
-In the capital, the Phnom Penh Water Supply Authority supplies water to about 280,800 households.37
+While there is potable water distribution in Phnom Penh and other cities, an estimated 4 million Cambodians do not have access to safe water.53 Arsenic contamination is a risk in the water supplies of an estimated 1,600 villages and in parts of Phnom Penh.54 NSDP 2014–2018 has targets for better access to improved drinking water for the rural population, from 44.2 percent in 2013 to 60 percent in 2018.

 - 1. Ministry of Planning.
 “National Strategic Development Plan 2014-2018.”
 Accessed 16 September 2015. www.mop.gov.kh/Home/NSDP/NSDP20142018/tabid/216/Default.aspx